agrima30/IISER-Tirupati_India/README.md

 - [Acknowledgments](#acknowledgement)

 ## 🔬 About <a name = "about"></a>
-We aim at making synthetic biology laboratories more accessable for visually challenged researchers by helping them distinguish between apparatus of similar build.
-This app can even be used to know what chemical is stored in a container.<br>
+We aim at making biology laboratories more accessible for visually challenged researchers by helping them distinguish between apparatus of similar build.
+This app can even be used to identify chemicals stored in a container.<br>
-Users can easily make qr codes for individual apparatus and paste it on them.
-The apparatus can then be easily identified by placing qr code infront of the camera.
-The scanner also reads it out for people who are visually challenged.
+Users can easily make QR codes for individual apparatus and paste it on them.
+The apparatus can then be easily identified by placing QR code in front of the camera.
+The scanner reads it out for people who are visually challenged.<br>

 ## 🏁 Getting Started <a name = "getting_started"></a>